Computational-Psychiatry/SDS/README.md

 ```
 ### Assembler as executable

-### A) Steps to capture all source directory details into a complied csv:

 #### compileSource:
 Input :path_to_source_directory
 Output: path_to_compiled_csv

-1. Change directory to Assembler
+* Change directory to Assembler as executable
-2. Provide Source directory path in the main_assembler_as_executable.py
+* Provide Source directory path in the main_assembler_as_executable.py
-3. Provide the path of the compiled csv in the main_assembler_executable.py
+* Provide the path of the compiled csv in the main_assembler_executable.py

 ```
 Example Windows os: